 The nuns needed a new vehicle to transport people and supplies and to take nuns for medical care.
 In this remote region, the nunnery vehicle is their lifeline.

-Their existing vehicle is very old and it is hard to get parts for repairs.
+The nuns’ existing vehicle is very old and it is now very hard to get parts for repairs.
 Sherab Choeling is a remote nunnery in the Spiti Valley of the Indian Himalayas.
 The area’s roads are infamous for their landslides, rocks, and bad conditions.

 The total cost of the 10-seat, multi-purpose vehicle is $29,500.
 This includes taxes, registration, insurance, and warranty for repairs.

 Sherab Choeling Nunnery was founded in 1995 to educate Himalayan Buddhist nuns who otherwise had no opportunity to receive formal schooling or spiritual education.
 It is a non-sectarian nunnery that recognizes the beauty and value in all Buddhist traditions.

 Typically, women who live in remote areas like Spiti and who are interested in studying or practicing their religion have very few options.
 The Tibetan Nuns Project was approached by the nunnery in 2006 to help them develop their institution and we accepted them into our sponsorship program.

 There are currently 62 nuns at Sherab Choeling Nunnery.
 They follow a 17-year study program which includes Buddhist Philosophy, Tibetan, Hindi, and English.
 The broad education provides the nuns with the skills to educate future generations of nuns and the communities from which they come.